Chapter 5:

 Haruki couldn’t move.
 She couldn’t tell if it had been five seconds or five minutes.

-And then she felt something hitting her forehead.
+Then she felt something hit her forehead.

 Bonk.